cosmicnebula200/Masks/README.md

 contact CosmicNebula#2508 on Discord if you want help or have any suggestions for new masks

 # Masks and uses
-Husk - Gives Hunger effect to the player you hit while wearing this mask Wither - Gives Wither effect to the player you hit while wearing this mask Rabbit - Gives Jump Boost when u jump
+- Husk - Gives Hunger effect to the player you hit while wearing this mask
+- Wither - Gives Wither effect to the player you hit while wearing this mask
+- Rabbit - Gives Jump Boost when u jump
-Miner - Gives Haste effect while you mine
+- Miner - Gives Haste effect while you mine
-Grinder - Gives Money for Mob/Player hits or Block place or Block break
+- Grinder - Gives Money for Mob/Player hits or Block place or Block break
+- wants some more? feel free to suggest something you want to be added to this